 7. VINGOBOW Brandnew Carbon Fiber Violin Bow

-- Advanced Performance - The bow is made by experienced bow-maker.
-It will provide you warm and clear tone.
-As a very popular and certificated model, it...
+- Advanced Performance - Your Vingobow carbon violin bow is made by experienced bowmaker.
+It comes to you warm and clear tone.
+Peacock flow is manually...

-- Good-Quality Carbon Fiber - The stick is stronger and more durable than pernambuco, with well bounce and great flexibility.
-It's also a lightweight...
+- Good-Quality Carbon Fiber - The stick of the advanced carbon bow is stronger and more durable than Pernambuco, with well bounce and great flexibility....

 Next to the Old German Baroque bow, the VINGOBOW Brandnew bow is one of the most unique on this list.

 The bow hair is black.
 Black bow hair is not just there for aesthetic reasons – VINGOBOW suggests that the unbleached hair allows for a clear sound and is easier to rosin than lighter-haired bows.

 Black hair is thicker than white horsehair, so the bow is sturdier and tightens quickly.
 VINGOBOW recommends this bow for advanced players due to its weight and quality.

 VINGOBOW did not stop with the aesthetically pleasing black horsehair – they also added a few other benefits to the Brandnew Carbon Fiber bow:

 - Silver-mounted ebony frog